juanpabloinformatica/nand2tetris/notes/notes.md

   as the memory component has the data and the program memory, it will cause a crash at the moment of excecuting and fetching.
 So when the alu will be fetching(taking the instruction
   (This also is passed by the unit)) this will set a flag that disable data address for getting a value otherwise, the address passed to the memory will be the one for getting the value stored in the data address.

 ![multiplex](./img/fetchCycleTemporalSolutionMutex.png "opt title")

+## The fetch execute cycle

+- Basically in this step is explained how the cpu will fetch instructions from the program memory.
+  And how it executes it.

+- So far we know that the program memory will have to receive an input that is the address of the instruction that wants to be outputted, so what needs to be done is having a temporal register (pc) that will keep the address of the next instruction, this will be passed as input of the program memory and in that way the program memory will be able to locate that actual instruction and outputted. (**THIS IS THE FETCH PART**)

+- So, then the fetch is done, the ouput instruction gotten, is handled by the control unit, this one will understand the instruction by checking its opcode, and then telling to the ALU what operations need to perform, besides this unit handle the coordination of the other components

+- The hack computer architecture

+## Project 5

+- So for doing this project we need to organice our thoughts, so first
+  - What do we have to do?
+    - build
+      - CPU [0]
+      - MEMORY [1]
+      - ROM --> (already provided) [2]
+      - COMPUTER == CPU + MEMORY + ROM [4]

+- So that is the order that I will take for build each component.

+### [0]

+- So what do we need for building the cpu
+- First look the interface that we need to implement, for knowing what we receive and what we send
+  - inputs:
+    - instruction --> (Comming from the ROM)
+    - inM --> (input comming from the data memory)
+    - reset ==> (input comming from external user that activates the cpu)

+  - outputs
+    - outM --> (value outputted from the ALU, and given to the data memory)
+    - writeM --> (value outputted for enabling writing in register in addressM of the data memory)
+    -